Customer support +49 (40) 59380 500

 Why is subnetting important?

-• Network Relief: The larger a network, the more devices want to send their data packets at the same time, and the greater the network load.
-Without subnetting, the WWW would collapse in seconds, simply due to Hello packets.
-Conversely, the more subnets there are, the less traffic there is within the networks.
+• Network Relief: The larger a network is, the more devices want to send their data packets at the same time.
+This increases the network load.
+Without subnetting, the internet would collapse within seconds due to Hello packets.
+Conversely, this means that with more subnets, there is less traffic within the networks or between hosts that have nothing to do with each other.

 • Improved network performance: If the sender and receiver of the data packets are in the same network, the data packets do not have to pass through different networks and routers.
 This also increases network performance.

-• Structured address assignment: System administrators can create a logical structure for assigned IP addresses.
+• Structured address assignment: System administrators can create a logical structure for the allocation of IP addresses.
 This improves clarity and makes their work much easier.

 • More security: Subnetting increases security because individual networks are separated from each other.
 Attacks must first reach other network sections to spread further.
 (Firewalls in the connecting network routers).